 We strive to create a treatment plan that works for you.
 Treatments build on each other and give you new tools and strategies to get you through your new life in sobriety.
 By experiencing consistent victories during a heroin addiction rehab program, you develop the confidence to keep going.
 Most importantly, you create a vision of a drug-free lifestyle.

-Phoenix Rising is the heroin rehab center Southern CA trusts because we offer an aftercare protocol.
+Phoenix Rising is the heroin rehab center Palm Springs, California trusts because we offer an aftercare protocol.
 Remember that recovery is a lifelong process.
 It’s not something you do while going through the heroin rehab program.
 Therefore, it’s just as vital to consider what comes after residential care.

 After you complete your residential therapy and leave our facility, you can find local support groups.
 They encourage peer-to-peer accountability.
 This step is something for which we prepare you for during your stay at the heroin rehab center.